fasakinhenry/Xmas_c_codes/README.md

 - **Efficiency & Performance** : C allows for low-level manipulation of data and has minimal runtime overhead, making it highly efficient.
 Its proximity to machine-level operations allows for fine-tuning and optimization.
 Also, C is a compiled language making compilation and execution of code speedy since only required features are included.

 - **Extensibility** : C codes are extensible in that when a code is written  in C, more features and functionalies can be added with minor alterations

+- **Embedded systems development** : C is widely used in embedded system development because of its efficiency and control over hardware resources,